-A student is planning to borrow federal loans and is enrolled in a 3 credit hour full semester class and a 3 credit hour class occurring during the B term (second 8-week term) of the semester.
-The student meets eligibility requirements and can expect the full loan to release to his student account approximately 12 days after his B term class begins.
+A student is planning to borrow federal loans and is enrolled in a 3-credit hour full semester class and a 3-credit hour class occurring during the B term (second 8-week term) of the semester.
+The student meets eligibility requirements and can expect the full loan to release to his student account approximately three weeks after his B term class begins.

 The refund will be processed within 14 days after the funds are showing as paid to the student's account on the student portal.
-Students in this example can expect to make other payment arrangements until the eligibility requirements are met.